chris-wood/chris-wood.github.io/_posts/2016-2-12-Polymorphism-in-C.md

 # Differences from C++

-As an object oriented language, C++ also provides polymorphism through inheritance.
+As an object-oriented language, C++ also provides polymorphism through inheritance.
 And it does so using a similar technique to what I described above for shapes.
 Specifically, it uses what's called a virtual function table (vtable) to point to the appropriate implementations of functions [4].